vitwit/JS-SDKGen/README.md

 js-sdkgen --json-file api-docs.json --name=MySDK --version=1.0.0 --base-url=https://vitwit.com/api  --requiredHeaders a,b,c --optionalHeaders d,e,f
 ```

-these configs can overridden or more configs can be passed from frontend before intiating the class as below.
+These configs can overridden or more configs can be passed from frontend before intiating the class as below.

 ```js
 //To set header parameters, ex: Authorization with Bearer token